Wondering if there is any difference between blockchain or DLT? Here is the answer with blockchain vs distributed ledger technology comparison.

 In fact, the current dip in the crypto market, which has suffered the worst year in 2018 due to a huge decline in almost all cryptocurrencies’ value, has little effect on the growth of the blockchain.

 You can find many other applications that are currently using distributed ledgers.
-Some of these include IBM Fabric, R3 Conda, and Digital Asset Holdings.
+Some of these include IBM Fabric, R3 Corda, and Digital Asset Holdings.
 These DLT systems are similar to the blockchain, but that is mainly because blockchain technology is the offspring or subset of distributed ledger technology.

 Why Compare Distributed Ledger And Blockchain?
 Does it Make Sense?